vmos1/cnn_supernova/0_pre_processing/README.md

     a)Use 4_extract_to_npy.py
     b) This process is very slow, so it has been parallelized to use use mutliple cores.
 Temporary files are created and these are merged to get the big files.
     c) There are batch files 'batch_cori_haswell.sh' and 'batch_cori_knl.sh' to run this on compute nodes.
-    d) The time taken is roughly <> hours on haswell and knl.
+    d) The time taken is roughly 2 hours on haswell after parallelization.
 6. Check this extraction process using 5_Data_check_2.ipynb
+7. If required, apply the normalization (MAD normalization) to all samples using the file 6_pre_norm.py.
+This creates a new .npy file.